mlsecproject/gglsbl-rest/README.md

 delays the updates if a single sqlite file was used.

-So instead what gglsbl-rest does is to keep two sets of sqlite databases, and while one is being used by the REST service the other is updated regularly by a scheduled job in chron.
+So instead what gglsbl-rest does is to keep two sets of sqlite databases, and while one is being used by the REST service the other is updated regularly by a chron job.
 Once the update on done on the secondary sqlite file, it starts being used by the REST service for any new requests.